 A member of the Muran people of western Arnhem Land, and raised in Darwin, Peris realised her love of sports — especially hockey — early in life.
 In 1992 this love took her to Perth, where she trained with the Australian Institute of Sport and was selected for the Australian under-21 squad.
 The following year she was selected for the 1993 Australian senior squad, coached by Ric Charlesworth.

 Peris’s sporting career was characterised by perseverance.
 Regardless of the setbacks she faced, she pushed through to her end goal.

 Her unwavering dedication to hockey paid off, and in 1996 she attended the Atlanta Olympics with the Australian Hockeyroos.
-In the final game they faced South Korea, winning 3–1, and Nova Peris became the first Aboriginal person to win an Olympic gold medal.
+In the final game they faced South Korea, winning 3–1, and Peris became the first Aboriginal person to win an Olympic gold medal.

 In 1997, Peris was named the Northern Territory Young Australian of the Year.
 She also received the Order of Australia for service to sport as a gold medallist at the Atlanta Olympic Games.

 Peris's sporting dreams didn’t stop there.
 Peris retired from hockey and switched to track and field, aiming to compete in the 1998 Commonwealth Games and the 2000 Sydney Olympics.

 In 1998 she attended the Commonwealth Games in Kuala Lumpur, winning gold medals in the 200m and 4 x 100m.
 These victories made her the only Australian to win international gold medals in two different sports.

 Peris's wins at the Commonwealth Games should have been a highlight of her career.
 However, the press criticised her for failing to assist fellow Australian Melinda Gainsford-Taylor, who collapsed injured close to the finish line of the 200m sprint.